Meir Tapiro

-He is of a Tunisian-Jewish descent.
+He is of a Moroccan Jewish descent.

 Early years

 Tapiro started playing basketball with the youth department of Elitzur Kiryat Ata.

 Professional career

 Tapiro started his professional career at Maccabi Kiryat Motzkin.
 During his pro club career, Tapiro also played with Hapoel Tel Aviv, Hapoel Eilat, Hapoel Jerusalem, Bnei HaSharon, Nancy, Maccabi Rishon LeZion, and Maccabi Ashdod.
 He was the 2002 Israeli Basketball Premier League MVP.
 He was a five-time Israeli Premier League Assists Leader, in 1998, 2004, 2006, 2010, and 2014.

 Triple doubles

 Tapiro was the first Israeli player to achieve a Triple-double in the Israeli Super League.
 It happened during a game on February 1, 1999, when he finished the game with 16 points, 12 rebounds, and 10 assists, while playing with Maccabi Haifa.
-Tapiro was also the first Israeli player to achieve a triple-double in a European-wide game, as he led Hapoel Jerusalem to a 118–95 win over BC Odessa, in a EuroCup Challenge game in 2003.
+Tapiro was also the first Israeli player to achieve a triple-double in a European-wide game, as he led Hapoel Jerusalem to a 118–95 win over BC Odesa, in a EuroCup Challenge game in 2003.
 In total, Tapiro had 6 triple doubles throughout his career.